-In all degree programs in this department, the student's adviser has the prerogative of waiving specific course requirements on the basis of the student's previous experience and training.
+Students entering a degree program will be expected to meet the requirements of the officially approved program in effect at the time of their admission.
+The student's adviser, however, has the prerogative of waiving specific course requirements on the basis of the student's previous experience and education.

-Completion of the M.A. degree qualifies for the principal's certificate in Colorado.
 All M.A. students must meet the following course requirements:

-Course No. Course Title Hours Credit
+Hours Credit

-EDAD 600-Introduction to Research in Educational Administration
+EDAD 600 Introduction to Research in Educational Administration

-or '
+EDAD 610 School Finance

-RSM 600Introduction to Graduate Study
+EDAD 620 School Law II

-EDAD 610 - School Finance 3
+(EDAD 520, School Law I, may be substituted)

-EDAD 620 School Law II (EDAD 520, School Law I, may be substituted) 3
+EDAD 525 Introduction to Organization and Administration

-EDAD 525Introduction to Organization and Administration of Public Schools 3
+of Public Schools3

-EDAD 650-School Personnel Administration 3
+EDAD 650 School Personnel Administration

 Courses related to design, planning, implementation,

 and evaluation of curriculum9